Synergizing Large Language Models and Task-specific Models for Time Series Anomaly Detection: Method

 \subsection{Alignment Module}

 TSADM and large language models (LLMs) often interpret anomaly scores differently.
 In other words, they may assign the same anomaly score to represent varying degrees of anomaly severity.
 This discrepancy arises due to two main factors: value range misalignment and distribution misalignment.
 The value range misalignment is shown in Fig.~\ref{fig:misalignment_unscaled}, where we shift the fitted curve of LLM anomaly scores to the histogram of TSADM anomaly scores.
 Most reconstruction-based TSADMs use reconstruction error as the anomaly score, resulting in a highly variable range of scores.
 In contrast, the anomaly scores produced by LLMs are typically constrained to the range $[0,1]$.
 This problem can be easily solved by min-max normalization and we obtain the scaled anomaly scores of TSADM, $s$.
-This process is illustrated in detail in Appendix.~\ref{app:scale}.

 Even after scaling the anomaly scores of the TSADM, differences in the distribution of anomaly scores can still lead to inconsistent interpretations.
 As shown in Fig.~\ref{fig:llmdistribution}, we use a half-Gaussian distribution, which will be elaborated in the following, to fit the histogram of LLM anomaly scores.
 Then, we shift the fitted curve to the histogram of the anomaly scores from the TSADM in Fig.~\ref{fig:misalignment}, where we observe that most LLM anomaly scores fall below 0.3, whereas the TSADM's anomaly scores are concentrated in the range of [0.3, 0.4].
 As a result, an anomaly score of 0.4 might indicate moderate anomaly risks for the LLM, while the TSADM may interpret it as normal.
 In such cases, direct collaboration between the TSADM and the LLM without proper alignment could misrepresent their intended outputs.
 For example, if the LLM assigns a score of 0.4 to a time slot, the TSADM might incorrectly assume the LLM considers the time slot normal.
 To address this challenge, we propose an Alignment Module to align their interpretations and ensure effective collaboration.